dotnet/docs-maui/docs/user-interface/controls/label.md

 ## Display a specific number of lines

-The number of lines displayed by a `Label` can be specified by setting the `MaxLines` property to an `int` value:
+The number of lines displayed by a <xref:Microsoft.Maui.Controls.Label> can be specified by setting the `MaxLines` property to an `int` value:

-- When `MaxLines` is -1, which is its default value, the `Label` respects the value of the `LineBreakMode` property to either show just one line, possibly truncated, or all lines with all text.
+- When `MaxLines` is -1, which is its default value, the <xref:Microsoft.Maui.Controls.Label> respects the value of the `LineBreakMode` property to either show just one line, possibly truncated, or all lines with all text.
-- When `MaxLines` is 0, the `Label` isn't displayed.
+- When `MaxLines` is 0, the <xref:Microsoft.Maui.Controls.Label> isn't displayed.
 - When `MaxLines` is 1, the result is identical to setting the `LineBreakMode` property to `NoWrap`, `HeadTruncation`, `MiddleTruncation`, or `TailTruncation`.
-However, the `Label` will respect the value of the `LineBreakMode` property with regard to placement of an ellipsis, if applicable.
+However, the <xref:Microsoft.Maui.Controls.Label> will respect the value of the `LineBreakMode` property with regard to placement of an ellipsis, if applicable.
-- When `MaxLines` is greater than 1, the `Label` will display up to the specified number of lines, while respecting the value of the `LineBreakMode` property with regard to placement of an ellipsis, if applicable.
+- When `MaxLines` is greater than 1, the <xref:Microsoft.Maui.Controls.Label> will display up to the specified number of lines, while respecting the value of the `LineBreakMode` property with regard to placement of an ellipsis, if applicable.
 However, setting the `MaxLines` property to a value greater than 1 has no effect if the `LineBreakMode` property is set to `NoWrap`.

-The following XAML example demonstrates setting the `MaxLines` property on a `Label`:
+The following XAML example demonstrates setting the `MaxLines` property on a <xref:Microsoft.Maui.Controls.Label>:

 ```xaml
 <Label Text="Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 In facilisis nulla eu felis fringilla vulputate.
 Nullam porta eleifend lacinia.
 Donec at iaculis tellus."